lucky20511/Algorithms/list-of-questions/question-list.md

 36. Elimination Game -- Need to Observe to find out \(1\) The last remaining is head \(2\) the rule of updating head

 37. Longest Substring with At Least K Repeating Characters -- Using the idea of Sliding window.
-The concept of sliding window is to reduce the redundant iteration \(e.g \)
+The concept of sliding window is to reduce the redundant iteration \(e.g if 1~5 is invalid, 1~6, 1~7 and 1~N, N&gt;5 is also invalid\).
+Keep moving one pointer\(tail\) till the end of array.
+When the subarray becomes invalid, move another pointer\(head\) till the array is back to valid status.
+Then update the ret value.

 38. Longest Substring Without Repeating Characters --